 In 2010 the International Maritime Organization (IMO) took a welcome decision to ban the discharge of sewage from cruise and passenger ships in the Baltic Sea – with the requirement that it would only go into effect once adequate port reception facilities were made available.
-Due to political entanglements and industry resistance, the planned ban on the dumping of sewage in the Baltic Sea has not yet entered into force.

 The dumping of ship sewage is a highly symbolic question for people around the region.
 The cruise and passenger industry are seen to be profiting from tourism to the region while at the same time, through the dumping of sewage, contributing to a problem which negatively affects the very environment which is attracting these visitors.